Ambassador Bridge: Capacity

 In 2024, 2.3 million trucks passed over the Ambassador Bridge, a decline of 11.1% from the previous year, and the lowest traffic levels on record except for 2009 during the global financial crisis and 2020 amid the COVID-19 pandemic.

+In the first month after the opening of the Gordie Howe International Bridge in 2026, traffic volumes dropped on the Ambassador Bridge by approximately 30%, with long-term effects to be determined.